 Prioritized debt cost

-This represents the total cost of prioritized technical debt items.
-This is used to normalize the expectations about the overall cost of resolving the most important items, as well as to show how the impact of technical debt backlog affects the product budget.
+This metric represents the total cost of prioritized technical debt items.
+It helps normalize expectations about the overall cost of resolving the most critical items and demonstrates how the technical debt backlog impacts the product budget.

 Accumulation ratio

-Presents a ratio of new technical debt identified versus items remediated.
-A ratio larger than one implies that more debt issues were found than remediated during the reporting period (the two most recent scans).
-A ratio less than one, on the other hand, shows that more technical debt items have been resolved than were identified in the period.
-Tracking a declining ratio overtime indicates that overall technical debt management is reducing risk in the instance.
-To get the most out of this metric, run instance scans on a regular basis (e.g.: every Friday, once a month, etc.), this can be easily accomplished using the scan scheduling feature.
+This ratio shows new technical debt identified versus items remediated.
+A ratio greater than one indicates more debt issues were found than remediated during the reporting period (the two most recent scans).
+A ratio less than one indicates more technical debt items were resolved than identified.
+Tracking a declining ratio over time suggests overall technical debt management is reducing risk in the instance.
+To maximize this metric, schedule regular instance scans (e.g., every Friday, or once a month) using the scan scheduling feature.

 Continuously track and communicate data insights

-Software engineering executives must develop a schedule for reviewing the technical debt dashboard During this activity, they should examine progress on current top-risk items as well as changes since the previous report (such as upward and downward trends).
-On top of that, it is also important to keep business stakeholders informed on the technical debt management progress, so that they can negotiate approval and funding for remediation efforts.
+Software engineering executives must establish a schedule for reviewing the technical debt dashboard.
+During this review, they should examine progress on current top-risk items and observe trends since the previous report (e.g., upward or downward trends).
+Additionally, keeping business stakeholders informed on the progress of technical debt management is essential for negotiating approval and securing funding for remediation efforts.